Mehmetkz/Mehmetkz/README.md

 * 🔭 I’m currently working on MamurTech
 * 🌍 I'm based in Istanbul
 * ✉️ You can contact me at mehmetkaygusuz35@gmail.com
-* 🧠 I'm learning Computer Vision Algorithm
+* 🧠 I'm learning Computer Vision Algorithms

 <h3 align="left">Languages and Tools:</h3>